 Then in 2017 we became farmers.

-Our dairy farm is everything that Nick and farm manager Richard Butler dreamed it would be – a showcase of ethical, sustainable, small-scale, organic dairy farming that is all about maximising animal welfare and milk quality.
+Our dairy farm is everything that we dreamed it would be – a showcase of sustainable, small-scale, organic dairy farming that is all about animal welfare and milk quality.
+The farm has become an integral part of the business in just a few years.
+Not only has it again lifted the quality of our cheese, but it has also added great depth to our story.

-Our herd is made up of three old breeds which are no longer considered commercially viable: Brown Swiss, Australian Dairy Shorthorn and Normande - all excellent dual-purpose breeds for both cheesemaking and beef production but are breeds that have fallen from favour by large dairy farms who opt for breeds which provide much large milk production.
+Our herd is made up of four old breeds which are no longer considered commercially viable: Brown Swiss, Australian Dairy Shorthorn, Normande and Aussie Red - all excellent dual-purpose breeds for both cheesemaking and beef production but are breeds that have fallen from favour by large dairy farms who opt for breeds which provide much large milk production.
 In addition to these three breeds we use Speckled Park bulls to maximise our beef quality.

 Our farm is unlike almost every other dairy farm in Australia.
 Not being part of the industrial dairy system means that we are able to make choices about how we farm - choices which commercial dairy farms do not have the privilege of making.
 This means that we are able to prioritise things like ethics, environmental stewardship, animal welfare and flavour.